stephengold/jme3-utilities/README.md

         SkyControl sc = new SkyControl(assetManager, cam, 0.9f, true, true);
         rootNode.addControl(sc);

-The parameters of the constructor are documented in the JavaDoc for the SkyControl class.
+The parameters of the constructor are documented in the Javadoc for the SkyControl class.

 #### Configure the SkyControl instance